pauljeong333/practice-dex/README.md

 </p>

 ## Features
+- ✨ New ✨ 🤖 PracticeCoach – Get personalized coaching and actionable insights to supercharge your practice sessions
 - 🎼 Create and manage practice sessions with goals
 - ⏱️ Timer-based tracking of session progress
 - 📊 Progress dashboard with streaks and motivational quotes